Set Up Slack Alerts for API Breaking Changes

 Step 3: Configure Alert Severity

-Breaking changes Required fields removed, field types changed, endpoints returning errors
+Breaking Only breaking changes — required fields removed, field types changed

 Click Test Alert in the alert settings.
 Rumbliq sends a sample notification to your Slack channel: